platformsh/platformsh-docs/src/overview/pricing.md

 All extra consumption is prorated to the time it was actually used.

-> For example, if you added an extra developer for 10 days you would be billed around $3 extra at the end of the month.
+> For example, if you added an extra developer for 10 days you would be billed around $3 extra at the end of the month (based on the then-current price of an extra developer seat).

 ### Extra developers

-Adding a developer to your project will add $10 per month.
+Adding a developer to your project will add a monthly per project per user fee unless you have an agency or an enterprise account.

 ### Extra environments

-You can add extra staging/development environments to any plan by multiples of 3 for $21 / month.
+You can add extra staging/development environments to any plan by multiples of 3.

 > For example, if you want to have 12 staging environments you would pay additional $63 per month on top of your basic plan price.